shrutiii87/Derivable-Judgement/README.md

 # 🎯 Final Conclusion

-This project successfully applied Inferential Statistics and Hypothesis Testing techniques to a healthcare dataset containing 500 patient records.
+Derivable Judgement successfully applied inferential statistics and hypothesis testing techniques to a healthcare dataset of 500 patient records.
+Statistical analyses including Chi-Square Test, ANOVA, Confidence Intervals, t-Test, Correlation, and Covariance were used to evaluate healthcare-related hypotheses.

-Through Chi-Square Tests, ANOVA, Confidence Intervals, Critical Value Analysis, p-value Interpretation, Independent Sample t-Tests, Correlation Analysis, and Covariance Analysis, meaningful insights were derived regarding healthcare outcomes and patient characteristics.

-The analysis demonstrated that:

-- Smoking status showed no significant relationship with diabetes prevalence.
-- Exercise frequency did not significantly affect BMI.
-- Male and female BMI levels were statistically similar.
-- Age groups displayed similar diabetes prevalence rates.
-- Confidence intervals produced reliable estimates of population parameters.
-- Age and BMI showed only a weak positive correlation.
+The results showed that smoking status had no significant association with diabetes, exercise frequency did not significantly affect BMI, and male and female BMI levels were statistically similar.
+Additionally, age showed only a very weak relationship with BMI, while confidence intervals provided reliable estimates of population parameters.

-Overall, the project highlights how statistical methods convert healthcare data into evidence-based decisions that support research, healthcare planning, and analytical judgment.
+Overall, the project demonstrates how statistical methods can transform healthcare data into evidence-based insights and support informed decision-making.

 ---